blakezimmerman/my-forms/README.md

 │   │   │   ├── index.ts (Exports all relevant items)
 │   │   │   ├── rootEpic.ts (Root epic for Redux)
 │   │   │   └── rootReducer.ts (Root reducer for Redux)
-│   │   ├── index.handlebars (HTML where env config and JS bundle are injected)
+│   │   ├── index.html (HTML where the compiled JS bundle is injected)
 │   │   ├── index.tsx (Entry point for React)
+│   │   ├── registerServiceWorker.ts (Registers a service worker to cache assets)
 │   │   └── styling.ts (Injects theme into styled-components and exports related functions)
 │   ├── models/ (All shared types and interfaces for project) │   └── server/ (Node.js code)